iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 We draw one example of a usual local minimum for gradient descent in the specific case of having more neurons than existing patterns.
 In practice (with more data in higher dimension) there are much fewer neurons than possible activations.
 However, there are many situations in which neurons will lead to the same activation patterns.

-Note that we can merge neurons that are in the same activation pattern by summing them up, creating a new one, and keeping both the output and the loss unchanged (although regularization might decrease).
+Note that we can merge neurons that are in the same activation pattern by summing them up, creating a new neuron, and keeping both the output and the loss unchanged (although regularization might decrease).
 The fact that having more than one neuron in one pattern does not decrease the loss is at the core of the proof.

 ### Activation patterns